emberjs/core-notes/ember.js/march/march-03.md

 YK: It sounds like you're leading us towards the "separate URL serialization out from `Route`" discussion that we have discussed in the past.

-RJ: Currently we go and grab the route (Kris, even in engines we do this work still—once an engine is laoded anyway).
+RJ: Currently we go and grab the route (Kris, even in engines we do this work still—once an engine is loaded anyway).
 I would like to lump the `serializeQueryParam` in with the main `serialize` method.
 Query param serialization is very odd right now.
 All query params serialization happens in Ember while all other serialization happens in router.js.

 TD: Are you suggesting moving QP serialization to router.js or moving all other serialization to Ember?